SpektraSystems/Red-Hat-Modernize-Apps/01-moving-existing-apps.md

 * Why move applications to OCP and cloud?
 * What does the lift and shift process look like?

-We will then take the following steps to migrate (lift & shift) an existing Java EE app to EAP+OpenShift using [Red Hat Migration Toolkit for Applications](https://developers.redhat.com/products/mta/overview) (RHMTA)
+We will then take the following steps to migrate (lift & shift) an existing Java EE app to EAP on OpenShift using [Migration Toolkit for Applications](https://developers.redhat.com/products/mta/overview) (MTA)

 We'll follow the steps below:

-* Analyze existing WebLogic monolith application using RHMTA directly in the CodeReady Workspaces IDE
+* Analyze existing WebLogic monolith application using MTA directly in the CodeReady Workspaces IDE
 * Review the report and update code and config to run on JBoss EAP
 * Deploy to OpenShift
 * Use OpenShift features like automatic clustering and failover to enhance the application